RimidalU/react-simple-tic-tac-toe/.github/readme.md

 ## Description

-SPA in React, TypeScript and Ant-Design for playing between two players in turn.
+SPA in React, TypeScript and TailwindCSS for playing between two players in turn.

 ## Project setup